-Instead of eating three mega meals each day, stick to mini-meals.
-Eat these tinier portions more often and you’ll remain full all day long.
-You’ll be less likely to overeat and it’s not snacking if it’s an actual meal!
+Instead of eating three mega meals each day, stick to mini meals.
+Eat these tinier portions more often, and you’ll remain full all day.
+You’ll be less likely to overeat, and it’s not snacking if it’s an actual meal!

-Smaller, more frequent meals can also boost your metabolism, helping you lose weight and keep it off.
-Eating smaller meals becomes easier if you can manage to plan each meal in advance.
+Smaller, more frequent meals can boost your metabolism, helping you lose weight and keep it off.
+Eating smaller meals becomes easier if you can plan each meal.
 Meal prepping is one method you can use.

-Pick a day each week, such as Sunday, to prepare your meals for the week.
+Pick a day each week, such as Sunday, to prepare your weekly meals.
 Use plastic containers with partitions for small portions you can use to pack fruits, veggies, protein, whole grains, and the occasional condiment.
-Put these containers in the fridge to keep them within easy reach the next time you need a meal that’s ready to eat.
+Put these containers in the fridge to keep them within easy reach the next time you need a ready meal.

 Create New Eating Habits

-To make healthy habits easier to adopt, toss out the junk food in your home and stock your kitchen with the foods listed above.
+To make healthy habits easier to adopt, toss out the junk food in your home and stock your kitchen with the above foods.
 Prepare your meals and eat four to six small meals per day.
-Don’t skip or delay meals and always strive to eat while you’re relaxed as opposed to stressed, which can cause you to overeat.
+Don’t skip or delay meals, and always strive to eat while relaxed instead of stressed, which can cause you to overeat.
 Finally, drink water instead of juice, which can be incredibly high in sugar.

 Practice Portion Control When Dining Out

 You may have your health habits on lock while at home, but it’s eating out when things can easily become derailed.
-Restaurants are known for serving gargantuan portions.
+Restaurants are known for serving huge portions.
 This is not a myth.
-Restaurant serving sizes have been found to contain 2.5 times larger than standard serving sizes.
+Restaurant serving sizes are 2.5 times larger than standard serving sizes.
 Some meals contain up to eight times larger than average.

-To keep yourself from overeating the next time you’re ordering from the menu, ask your server to halve your plate and box the rest up to go.
+To keep yourself from overeating the next time you order from the menu, ask your server to halve your plate and box the rest up to go.
 You can also share your meal with another person you’re dining with or try ordering from the kid’s menu.

-While Healthy Life Bariatrics has no affiliation to these brands, recipe sites like delish.com, eatwell101.com, ifoodreal.com, and tasteofhome.com are excellent sources for healthy homemade dishes.
+While Healthy Life Bariatrics has no affiliation with these brands, recipe sites like delish.com, eatwell101.com, ifoodreal.com, and tasteofhome.com are excellent sources for healthy homemade dishes.
 Use the handy search functions to find recipes that contain your favorite low-fat, high-protein foods.
-These sites should help to give you ideas for meal prepping and family meals to keep you on track while eating your fill of deliciously nutritious foods.
+These sites should help to give you ideas for meal prepping and family meals to keep you on track while eating deliciously nutritious foods.

 Scarfing your meals down is a sure way to consume more calories than you should.
 Make time to eat so that you’re never rushed.
 Most importantly, practice mindful eating.
-Mindless eating is to eat in front of the television, where you become almost hypnotized as you raise the spoon or fork to your mouth.
+Mindless eating is eating in front of the television, where you become almost hypnotized as you raise the spoon or fork to your mouth.
 Eating mindfully means savoring each morsel.
 Chew with purpose and take fifteen to twenty minutes to finish each meal.
-Doing so will make sure you eat what you need when you need it, and only that amount to keep weight regain at bay.
+Doing so will ensure you eat what you need when you need it, and only that amount to keep weight regain at bay.

 Drink Your Fluids Between Meals

 Weight loss surgery makes your stomach smaller.
 This fact means it takes less food to make you feel full.
-Make sure you are filling your stomach with food during meals and not liquids.
+Ensure you are filling your stomach with food and not liquids during meals.
 Drinking while eating can fill unnecessary amounts of stomach space with water or whatever else you’re drinking.
-You may not get the calories or nutrients you need, and you might become hungry faster after meals.
-Instead, drink your water and other low-calorie liquids between meals and spend your mealtime only eating solid foods.
+You may not get the calories or nutrients you need and might become hungry faster after meals.
+Instead, drink water and other low-calorie liquids between meals and spend your mealtime only eating solid foods.

 Drink from the Glass, Not a Straw

-It’s advisable that you refrain from using straws when drinking.
+It would be best if you refrained from using straws when drinking.
 Doing so forces you to consume your liquids more quickly, which can then give you a stomachache.
-You might also increase the amount of air in your stomach, which can cause even more discomfort.
+You might also increase the air in your stomach, which can cause even more discomfort.
 Drink from the glass instead to control how much you drink at any given time.

 Don’t Drink Too Many Calories